 The reward offered to private sector whistleblowers by the False Claims Act has been instrumental in helping taxpayers to recover billions of dollars.
 Government whistleblowers who take the same risks should be eligible for the same rewards.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Government Executive on November 17, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Government Executive on November 17, 2014.
 The full article is available at Government Executive.

 Government Whistleblowers Deserve Payouts Too